avvo/coding-style/README.md

      ]
     ```

-* Add underscores to large numeric literals to improve their readability.
+* Use underscores on large numeric literals to improve their readability.

     ```Ruby
-    # bad - how many 0s are there?
+    # bad
     num = 1000000

-    # good - much easier to parse for the human brain
+    # good
     num = 1_000_000
     ```

 * Use RDoc and its conventions for API documentation.
 Don't put an
   empty line between the comment block and the `def`.
-* Limit lines to 80 characters.
-* Avoid trailing whitespace.

 * Don't use block comments.
-They cannot be preceded by whitespace and are not
-as easy to spot as regular comments.

     ```Ruby
     # bad